Dynalon/reactive-state/README.md

 incrementSubscription.unsubscribe();

 // Now, here is the more powerfull part of Reactive State: lets use a slice to simplifiy our code!
+// Slices point to a specific property on the rootState (or of another slice).
+You can think of them
+// as "views" to the global state.

 const sliceStore = store.createSlice("counter");
 // Note: while the first argument "counter" above may look like a magic string it is not: it is